scvalex/ltc/docs/final.md

 network interfaces such as UDP or BP, and provide some extra features.
 Our reason for introducing them is two-fold.
-First, since we were careful to only expose features common to both UDP and BP in the type-class, we are confident that LTc could be trivially adapted to working over BP, or other protocols for that matter.
+First, since we were careful to only expose features common to both UDP and BP in the type class, we are confident that LTc could be trivially adapted to working over BP, or other similar protocols for that matter.
 Second, since one of the design goals of LTc was that its replication mechanism should work even over lossy intermittent network connections, we needed a simple way to test this.
 For this purpose we wrote a special network interface which is exactly like the UDP one, except that it loses packets and introduces random delays.

 We recall that LTc is meant to be used as an embedded data store, and give an example program which enables most of LTc's features.